Fradenti/Fradenti.github.io/Research.md

 ### Book chapters, short papers, and proceedings
 * **Denti, F.**, Cappozzo, A., and Greselin, F.
 *Bayesian nonparametric adaptive classification with robust prior information*
-in Book of short papers SIS, 2020
+in A. Pollice, N. Salvati, & F. Schirripa Spagnolo (a cura di), Book of Short Papers SIS 2020 (pp. 655-660).
+Pearson.
 * Caponera, A., **Denti, F.**, Rigon, T., Sottosanti, A., and Gelfand, A.
 *Hierarchical Spatio-Temporal Modeling of Resting State fMRI Data*
 in Studies in Neural Data Science (Canale, A., Durante, D., Paci, L., Scarpa, B., editors), 2018